 If you use a third-party AMQP service provider such as CloudAMQP or RabbitMQ, setup your QUEUE_CONFIGURATION environment variable there to link Magento 2 and RabbitMQ together:

 Note that “merge: true” will update just the mentioned variables in env.php file without overwriting everything else.
 If you write “merge: false”, every single setting will be overwritten.

 Log into the Admin Panel of your web service of choice to make sure that the sessions are being recorded correctly.

 Depending on your load, you’ll typically see a lot of logged activity here.
 It means everything works fine.
 Good job!

 Building a Strong Backbone for Your Magento 2 Store

 With Magento 2 you have a unique opportunity to integrate a robust message queue system without a lot of customization work.

 The integration process is much harder when you need to use RabbitMQ for Magento 1 stores.
-Onilab developer team has ample experience in Magento optimization including RabbitMQ integrations.
+Onilab developer team has ample experience in e-commerce store optimization including RabbitMQ integrations.
+We provide outstanding services to speed up Magento 1 and 2 and reach lightning-fast performance.
 Let’s discuss your exact challenges to determine how we can help you overcome them together.